NotStark/Animedex-React/README.md

 4. Start the server `npm run dev`
 5. Open your browser and go to `http://localhost:5173`

+## Acknowledgement
+this repo utilizes [AnimedexApi](https://github.com/TechShreyash/AnimeDexApi)  to show anime data in its site.

 ## Contributing
 Contributions are always welcome!
 If you want to contribute to this project, please follow these steps: